 8.1 How do employee data protection rights affect the employment relationship?
+Can an employer transfer employee data freely to other countries?

-Colombian employers have the obligation to respect the employee's data protection rights; therefore, in case the employers require to collect, use or transfer any information related to personal information of its employees, it will need to obtain their prior authorisation.
+Colombian employers have the obligation to respect the employee's data protection rights; therefore, in cases where an employer is required to collect, use or transfer (in Colombia or to any other country) any information related to the personal information of its employees, it will need to obtain their prior authorisation.
+Thus employers may not transfer employee personal data freely to other countries.